-Ann-Marie JAMES: L'Origine du Monde
+Ann-Marie James: L'Origine du Monde

 Commissioned by an Ottoman diplomat, L’Origine du Monde was the first time that female genitalia had been depicted in such a blatant fashion, deployed in any religious or mythological context.
 James takes this iconic painting and abstracts it to such an extent, that she renders it unidentifiable, unravelling the relationship between the male artist and his muse.

-James’s artistic production uniquely explores two main themes: one is the idea of change, of metamorphoses; the other is a connection, or dialogue, with art history via the use of found imagery and texts.
+James’ artistic production uniquely explores two main themes: one is the idea of change, of metamorphoses; the other is a connection, or dialogue, with art history via the use of found imagery and texts.
 A cultural conversation that stretches right back to ancient Greek and Roman myths.
 She is interested in using the found material to investigate her own responses to individual historical works, to the artists that made them, and to their themes and origins.